- It is cluster-aware, which eliminates the need for an external load balancer.

 When you're done experimenting, run the following command to destroy the local cluster:

-To learn more about the driver, you can read the architecture documentation.
+To learn more about the driver, refer to the architecture documentation.